khofstadter/bcmi.khofstadter.com/_posts/2018-10-24-festival-of-ideas.md

 comment: true
 ---
 <br>
 Gave a presentation at [Kelcy Davenport](http://www.kelcydavenport.com/)'s ‘[The Archive and the Contested Landscape](https://thearchiveandthecontestedlandscape.wordpress.com/)' symposium, which was part of the 2018 [Festival of Ideas](https://www.festivalofideas.cam.ac.uk/), Cambridge.
-The presentation focused on the relationship between the key ideas behind the event and my BCMI reseach.
+My presentation focused on making connections between the key ideas of the symposium and my BCMI research.
 <br>
 <br>
 ![](https://www.cam.ac.uk/sites/www.cam.ac.uk/files/news/news/foivol1.jpg)